 Millions of people and thousands of organizations in the public and private sectors are working on the above all over the world.
-Collectively we know what needs to be done, However, we are not yet collaborating and working together from a common strategy and plans nearly well enough, the allocated funding is insufficient and there are massive problems some of which are outlined below.
+However, we are not yet collaborating and working together from a common strategy and plans nearly well enough, the allocated funding is insufficient and there are massive problems some of which are outlined below.
 The USP provides solutions to all these problems.

 In her article Reading I.F.
 Stone on Earth Day, Naomi Klein states: "What I.F.
 Stone saw clearly, and what bears repeating four and half decades later, is that the ecological movement will get nowhere if it fails to connect the dots with other overlapping crises facing our society, from racism to militarism to inequality".

-Attachment A of the Common Agenda of TAPS provides a Glossary of Terms and Description of the Standard Numbering System for UN SDG TAPs, SDG TAs and USP Documents.
-Each section of every document is uniquely numbered making it easier to recommend changes..
+Attachment A of the Common Agenda of TAPS provides a Glossary of Terms and Description of the Standard Numbering System for SDG TAPs, SDG TAs and USP Documents.
+Each section of every document is uniquely numbered making it easier to recommend changes and edit

-Applicable TSAs, which were originally primarily developed for the U.S., will be replicated for use in parallel plans in cities, states, other nations, the United Nations and its related organizations.
-Lessons learned will and better ways to implement TAPs will be fed back into PeopleNow.org's plans
+Appropriate TAPs from those originally developed for the U.S. will be replicated and modified for use in parallel plans in cities, states, other nations, the United Nations and its related organizations.
+Lessons learned and better ways to implement the TAPs will be fed back into all TAPs as applicable

-Utilizes the items linked in the Menu to the left as needed
+The items in the Menu to the left may be used as needed

-Recognizes that the hoarding of wealth by a tiny percentage of individuals and corporations is the primary cause of poverty, starvation, preventable deaths, hunger, etc. in this world of plenty.
+Recognizes that the hoarding of wealth and arable land by a tiny percentage of individuals and corporations is the primary cause of poverty, starvation, preventable deaths, hunger, etc. in this world of plenty.